MatheusAbmix/abmix-telefone/replit.md

 - **Replit Development Environment**: UDP ports are blocked, preventing SIP registration and RTP media transmission in development mode.
 The system will show timeout errors when attempting calls, and audio will not be transmitted. **Solution**: Deploy to production (EasyPanel, VPS, or local Docker) where UDP traffic is allowed on ports 6060 (SIP) and 8000 (RTP).
 - **Audio Quality**: Currently limited to G.711 codec (8kHz, narrowband).
 Future enhancement: add wideband codecs like Opus for better audio quality.
 - **Voice Type Selection**: Currently defaults to masculine voice for all SIP calls.
 TODO: Add voice type configuration per VoIP number or call.
+- **Audio Effects**: Effects processing is currently a placeholder implementation.
+Production deployment requires integration with ffmpeg or similar audio processing library for real-time effects.

 ## External Dependencies